karthik25/SimpleRules/ReadMe.md

 Func<Activity, boo> func = a => a.Capacity > 10 && a.Capacity < 30;
 ```

 The return value of the `GenerateEvaluatedRule` method needs to return an object of type `EvaluatedRule` which contains the evaluated rule itself along with other additional properties to help the core rules engine decide on things, like the message to be displayed if the rule is not met and whether its an error or a warning.
+If you notice the line where the message is constructed, I have used the extension method `AddSpaces` to make the property names readable, rather than being a string of text.
+For example `StartDate` will be transformed to "Start Date" and so on.
 Its not over once you create the rule attribute and the handler.
 You need to register it with the rules engine.
 More on this is in the next section.

 ### Discover Handlers Dynamically Using Assembly Markers